 Mr David Beattie

-David has been a member of the Injury Matters board since 2007.
-He has previously served as Treasurer for many years and was the Vice President.
-David has worked in general and financial management for more than 25 years, most of these in the capacity of Chief Financial Officer.
-David is currently Chairperson of the board of One Tree Community Services, a WA-based not-for-profit organisation operating in three states and employing more than 250 people.
+David joined the Injury Matters board in 2007.
+After serving as Treasurer for many years then Vice President, David was elected to the Chair in 2016.
+He has an MBA, in addition to being a Chartered Management Accountant, and has worked in financial and general management for more than 25 years, most of these in the capacity of Chief Financial Officer.
+David is also Chair of the board of One Tree Community Services, a WA-based not-for-profit organisation operating nationwide and employing more than 500 people.

 Mr Bruno Faletti